Sleep Studies

 What to expect with a home sleep study

-If your doctor thinks you are a candidate for a sleep study, the Respiratory Therapy Department at CMH will have a home test kit mailed to you.
+If your provider thinks you are a candidate for a sleep study, the CMH-OHSU Health Pulmonology & Sleep Medicine Clinic will have a home test kit mailed to you.
 We work with a national company to provide you with the test kit.

 The instructions for the test are very clear.
 Performing the test involves these easy steps: